apatra6/rhocp/README.md

 ## Running Simulations
 - The user is suggested to first go through the basics of running MOOSE simulations (https://mooseframework.inl.gov/getting_started/examples_and_tutorials/index.html).
-- Example simulation files for magnesium, copper, tantalum, 304L stainless steel, DX54 ferritic steel and 316 austenitic stainless steel are located in the `examples` directory.
+- Example simulation files for magnesium, copper, tantalum, 304L stainless steel, DX54 ferritic steel, 316 and 317L austenitic stainless steel are located in the `examples` directory.
 - The following input files are required to run a &rho;-CP simulation: (a) MOOSE input file, with `.i` extension, (b) slip system information file (`bcc_slip_sys.in`, for example), (c) material properties file (`bcc_props.in`, for example), (d) grain orientations in the form of Bunge Euler angles (`orientations.in`, for example).
 Additionally, the mesh may be: (i) created in the MOOSE input file itself, (ii) imported from an Exodus file (`64grains_512elements.e`, for example), or (iii) imported from an EBSD mesh file (`tantalum_input_original_euler.txt` in `examples/tantalum/EBSD_simulation`, for example).
 For the last case, Euler angles need not be imported separately.
 - The EBSD mesh file can be created using DREAM3D.
 See: https://mooseframework.inl.gov/source/userobjects/EBSDReader.html and http://www.dream3d.io/2_Tutorials/EBSDReconstruction/ for additional details.
 - Simulations can be run using the following example command: